mlettini/Best-Playlist-Ever/README.md

 * Wang Chung - Dance Hall Days
 * Pet Shop Boys - West End Girls
 * Erasure - A Little Respect
+* Prince - I Would Die 4 U
 * INXS - New Sensation
 * When In Rome - The Promise
 * Journey - Girl Can’t Help It
 * Earth, Wind & Fire - September
 * Looking Glass - Brandy
+* Prince - I Wanna Be Your Lover
 * Whitney Houston - How Will I Know
 * Simple Minds - Don’t You (Forget About Me)